 Robert Mugabe, in power for 37 years, has finally resigned.
 Meanwhile, on the southwestern coast of the continent, Angola’s new president, João Lourenço, tapped by now “emeritus” president José Eduardo dos Santos — who ruled for 38 years — has been stirring things up.
 Now that Mugabe has stepped aside, maybe the international media will pay attention.
 Or, if we are lucky, it can hold two African countries in focus at the same time.
 We can always hope.

-Next week, we hope to have some sharp political analysis for you on the situation in Angola.
+Next time, we hope to have some sharp political analysis for you on the situation in Angola.
 Today, we just want to give you the bullet points on what President João Lourenço, newly dubbed the “implacable exonerator,” has been up to.

 Elected August 23 with 61% of the vote (vote counts are disputed, look here), Angolans and Angola-observers expected Lourenço to tow the dos Santos line.
 Beginning in late October, he has broken ranks.
 And how.